 Imagine you have $10,000 in credit card debt with an APR of 18%.
 If you were able to pay $250 per month, you would pay this amount down over 62 months and fork over $5,386 in interest in the process.

-Ask Your Credit Card Issuer for a Lower Interest Rate
+Ask Your Credit Card Issuers for a Lower Interest Rate

-If you have credit card debt but you can’t qualify for a debt consolidation loan or new credit card, also consider reaching out to your credit card issuer to ask them to reduce your rate.
-Many major banks have hardship programs for customers struggling with implications of coronavirus right now, so you may be surprised at what they can offer.
+If you have credit card debt, but can’t qualify for a debt consolidation loan or new credit card, also consider reaching out to your credit card issuer to ask them to reduce your rate.
+Many major banks have hardship programs for customers struggling with the implications of coronavirus right now, so you may be surprised at what they can offer.

 As an example, the American Express Financial Hardship program page says you may be able to qualify for a lower monthly payment, a lower interest rate, and other benefits if you simply call in and ask.